ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 - Social media (e.g., Mastodon, Bluesky, LinkedIn) using specific hashtags like #RStats.
 - Community forums, mailing lists, Slack/Discord channels relevant to your language/ecosystem.

-For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we share them on our social media and in our [newsletter](https://ropensci.org/blog/2025/12/18/news-december-2025/#calls-for-contributions).
+For example, rOpenSci [lists "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we share them on our social media and in our [newsletter](https://ropensci.org/blog/2025/12/18/news-december-2025/#calls-for-contributions).

 ## Add a package startup message